theswanand/theswanand/README.md

 ### Hi there 👋
-I am a `web developer` with more than 5 years of experience on varied technologies like `dotnet`, `angular` and `SQL Server`.
-Currently, I am also exploring `machine learning` and `neural network` to enhance my learning scope and capabilities.
+I am a `fill stack` `web developer` with more than 5 years of experience on varied technologies like `dotnet`, `angular` and `SQL Server`.
+Currently, I am exploring `machine learning` and `neural network` to enhance my learning scope and capabilities.

 ## Work Experience
 - 🎯 I’m currently working with BNP Paribas as a Software Engineer
 - 🍬 Prior to this I have worked with Financial Technologies
+- :phone: Started my career as

 ## Education
 - 📚 I have completed Bachelors of Engineering in Information Technology from University of Mumbai